ongraphpythondev/Odoo1/odoo/README.md

 RUNNING ODOO -:

-Once all dependencies are set up, Odoo can be launched by running odoo-bin, the command-line interface of the server.
+Once all dependencies are set up Odoo can be launched by running odoo-bin, the command-line interface of the server.
 It is located at the root of the Odoo Community directory.